Himelfarb Recognition Dinner

 —Margaret Conn Himelfarb, MPH '04

 Richard and Margaret Conn Himelfarb have inspired Bloomberg School faculty, students, alumni, and volunteers by making a global impact on public health as advocates, advisors and philanthropists.
-To learn more about how you can invest in the Bloomberg School’s mission of “Protecting Health, Saving Lives—Millions at a Time,” contact Eric Schonewald, Senior Director of Development.
+To learn more about how you can support the Bloomberg School’s vision of “Protecting Health, Saving Lives—Millions at a Time,” contact Heath Elliott, Associate Dean for Development and Alumni Relations.

 Dean Michael J. Klag with Margaret Conn Himelfarb and Richard Himelfarb.

 David Hurwitz, Margaret Conn Himelfarb, and Paul Spiegel, director of the Center for Humanitarian Health.

 George Bunting, Jr., Margaret Conn Himelfarb, and Dean Klag.